ScottS2017/flutter_udacity_build_native_apps_w_flutter/course/04_navigation/solution_04_navigation/README.md

 # Add Navigation!

 ## Goals
- - Create a unit converter route.
-Currently, this route just displays some mock units (which we've generated for you in `category_route.dart`, using the Unit class in `unit.dart`).
+ - Create a unit converter screen.
+Currently, this screen just displays some mock units (which we've generated for you in `category_route.dart`, using the Unit class in `unit.dart`).
- - Navigate to a specific converter route for a Category, when you tap on the Category.
+ - Navigate to a Category-specific route, when you tap on a Category.
+This route takes you to the unit converter screen.

 ## Steps
  1. Fill out the TODOs in `category.dart` and `converter_route.dart` using the specs below.